Home Network Monitoring (A Complete Guide)

 To perform network monitoring on a single computer is pretty simple because it already has access to its traffic.
 Follow the below steps to monitor a single computer:

-• You will see all the network traffic on the homepage of the software in a graphical form.
+6. You will see all the network traffic on the software’s homepage in a graphical form.

-• If you want to see the network traffic of individual apps then you can view it in the apps section.
+7. If you want to see the network traffic of individual apps, then you can view it in the apps section.

-• There are many other features that this software includes like a firewall, usage, network, and alerts.
+8. This software includes many other features, like a firewall, usage, network, and alerts.

 You can easily monitor the network traffic on your computer using the glass wire software.